getgrav/grav-learn/pages/11.troubleshooting/04.forbidden/docs.md

 We have addressed this by providing a configurable option for the parameter separator that is defaulting to `:`

-Simple edit your `user/config/system.yaml` and add this at the top:
+Simply edit your `user/config/system.yaml` and add this at the top:

 ```
 param_sep: ';'